-I am passionate software developer and first-year at Yale College from San Francisco tentatively joint majoring in computer science and economics.
+I am passionate software developer and rising junior at Yale College from San Francisco joint majoring in computer science and economics.
 I have completed projects independently, with partners, and for clients.
-I started programming in Swift in 2015 shortly after it's release and have worked with iOS for nearly 9 years.
+I started programming in Swift in 2015 shortly after it's release and have worked with iOS for a decade.

-Besides iOS development, I have worked with JavaScript/Vue/Node.js, Python/Flask, Java/Android, Docker, and Kubernetes.
-When I'm not coding or in school, I take photos (film and digital), sail, surf, and read (often on economic history).
+I have additionally expanded my skill set to include JavaScript/Vue/Node.js, Python/Flask, Java/Android, and DevOps tools like Docker and Kubernetes.
+When I'm not coding or in school, I am a skipper on Yale's Varsity Sailing team (2022 National Champions), take photos (film and digital), surf, and read (often on economic history).

 One of my very first Swift projects.
 I created a simple weather app powered by the Forecast.io API.